Simhyeon/r4d/docs/macro_syntax.md

 **Define is evaluated on every call**

 Because defined macro is evaluated on every invocation.
 This may not be a desired behaviour.
 Use static macro if you want statically bound value.
+Static macro eagerly evaluates arguments and assign the processed value to a macro.

 ```
 $define(counter=0)